Faculty Fellows Program

 The Faculty Fellows Program is designed to give our faculty leadership experience in a professional development area (e.g., Scholarship of Teaching and Learning (SoTL), teaching online, leveraging the makerspace, inclusive pedagogy, community engagement, high-impact practices) as they work as CTE staff to prepare programming and deliverables in their area of expertise that will enhance pedagogy across the university.

+The Center for Teaching Excellence (CTE) is announcing an application call for CTE Faculty Fellows.
 CTE Faculty Fellows will support the CTE’s services.
 Expected responsibilities include, but not limited to, the following:

-1- organize and present at least 2 CTE-sponsored workshops per year on their area of expertise
+1- organize and present at least 2 CTE-sponsored workshops per year on their area(s) of expertise

 2- provide confidential formative teaching observations

-3- provide teaching consultations to faculty members
+3- provide teaching consultations and mentoring to faculty members

 4- participate in CTE meetings and events